Dog-Friendly Willamette Valley Wineries: 2026 Guide

 3. Adelsheim Vineyard (Newberg)

 Adelsheim was one of the founding estates of the Willamette Valley wine scene, established in 1971.
-Today, the winery operates a welcoming tasting room with a large covered patio that accommodates dogs with ease.
+Today, the winery operates a welcoming tasting room with a large covered patio that accommodates dogs with ease — water bowls are provided to keep them hydrated.
 The grounds include walking paths through mature vineyard blocks where leashed dogs are permitted.
 Their Pinot Gris and Pinot Blanc are standout whites that pair beautifully with a picnic lunch on the lawn.
 Tasting fees are $20-$30.

 4. Willamette Valley Vineyards (Turner)